-In general, in FHSS systems which deal with packet data can deliver higher throughput with a slower hop rate.
+In general, in FHSS systems, which deal with packet data, can deliver higher throughput with a slower hop rate.
 Increasing hop rate reduces throughput mainly via two mechanisms: more down time due to channel switching, and lost time at the end of a dwell period.

-Current FHSS systems require about 200 - 300 usec to switch channels.
+Current FHSS systems require about 200 - 300 μ s to switch channels.
 Therefore, hopping faster results in more time spent switching between channels.
-Assuming a 250 usec channel switching time, a system hopping at 10 Hz would lose 0.025% throughput due to channel switching (2500 usec / sec).
-By comparison, the same FHSS system hopping at 1000 Hz would lose 25% throughput due to time lost in channel switching (250,000 usec / sec).
+Assuming a 250 μ s channel switching time, a system hopping at 10 Hz would lose 0.025% throughput due to channel switching (2500 μ s / s).
+By comparison, the same FHSS system hopping at 1000 Hz would lose 25% throughput due to time lost in channel switching (250,000 μ s / s).